-3.CONDUCT AND OTHER WORKPLACE RULES
+3. CONDUCT AND OTHER WORKPLACE RULES

-3.1 Appearance
+3.1 Appearance/Employee Dress Code Policy

 Employees should wear clothing that is professional and practical for work, but not distracting or offensive to others.
 Any clothing that has words, terms or pictures that may be offensive to other employees is unacceptable.
 Clothing that has the KCIA logo is encouraged.
 Revealing clothing is not appropriate for a place of business.
-Staff should dress like professional educators.

 No dress code can cover all contingencies, so employees must exert a certain amount of judgment in their choice of clothing to wear to work.
 If you experience uncertainty about acceptable casual work attire, please ask your supervisor, the Principal, or Superintendent.
+Please refer to Section 3.9 Employee Dress Code Policy for language associated with the board approved policy.